-- There is no partner that is substantially based in Ireland. - There is no partner that is substantially based in Northern Ireland. - The proposed project takes place substantially outside the Island of Ireland. - The target participants are primarily outside of the age range 0-24 years. - The proposed project and partnership is not of a scale to manage funding of at least €150,000. - The lead partners cannot provide details of their Child Protection procedures as per Appendix 1 below. - The lead applicant is a school, or the project takes place in a school during school hours. - A local authority has applied as the lead applicant. - The project timeframe is less than 4 months or greater than 18 months.
-Please note however it will be the quality and frequency of the project that will be the focus for assessment. - The proposed project relates to a major capital project.
+- There is no partner that is substantially based in Ireland. - There is no partner that is substantially based in Northern Ireland. - The proposed project takes place substantially outside the Island of Ireland. - The target participants are primarily outside of the age range 0-24 years. - The proposed project and partnership is not of a scale to manage funding of at least €150,000. - The lead partners cannot provide details of their Child Protection procedures as per Appendix 1 below. - The lead applicant is a school, or the project takes place in a school during school hours. - A local authority has applied as the lead applicant. - The project timeframe is less than 12 months or greater than 18 months. - The proposed project relates to a major capital project.